| A community

 bring about more effective policy, and more user orientated delivery of

 service, co-ordination rather than centralisation.
+One of the ways

 that Leicester City Council is hoping to bring about more effective policy